astrandb/weatherlink/README.md

 This integration will represent your data from Davis Weaterlink in Home Assistant.
 It will query the API every 5 minutes.
 The data update frequency in the API is depending on your subscription level.
 I e if you have the free "Basic" level, the observations data will only be updated every 15 minutes.

+The integration does not have the ambition to display everything that a Davis weatherstation can report.
+It is a reasonable compromise between details and clutter.
+It also tries to "normalize" the data so that e.g. outdoor temperature is labelled "Temperature out" irrespective of model of the station and the gateway device.

+Some sensors that are more rárely requested, are disabled and hidden by default.
+They can be enabled by the user in the device overview page.

+If a sensor is showing unknown value it means that the value is unavailable, either temporarily or because it is not available with the current hardware.

 ## Limitations

 There are lots of combinations of station types and sensor types.
 Please report an issue here if you are missing something essential.